 PUSH: See Away (page 17).

-RANGED CHALLENGE: The word "range" indicates that a challenge can be made when the target is not adjacent.
+RANGED: The word "ranged" indicates that a challenge can be made when the target is not adjacent.
 See Challenges (page 14).

 RIVAL: Characters and minion tokens controlled by your opponent(s) are rivals of your characters.